-Windows 10 Random Restart Error is a very common issue.
+Windows 10 Random Restart Error is a widespread issue.
 Windows 10 usually restarts automatically to save your system from some Blue Screen of Death (BSOD) error.
-It can be caused by a failing hardware component in your system.
+A failing hardware component in your system can cause it.
 Such a component can cause Windows to reboot without any prior warning.
-The most common hardware issues that cause this problem is an overheated Graphic card or even Driver issues.
+The most common hardware issues that cause this problem are an overheated Graphic card or Driver issues.

 How to Fix Windows 10 Random Restart Issue